-It’s not every day that we hear of a pizza crust being described as having a “tooth-sinking” texture, as author Brigit Binns describes it.
+Semolina is a protein-rich flour that makes this dough resilient and gives the baked crust a hearty chew and tooth-sinking texture.
+[Editor’s Note: It’s not every day that we hear of a pizza crust being described as having a “tooth-sinking” texture, as author Brigit Binns describes it.
 But you know what?
 That odd little turn of the phrase is an astoundingly accurate adjective.
-You may wish to consider adding it to your lexicon, just as you may wish to add this pizza crust to your repertoire.
+You may wish to consider adding it to your lexicon, just as you may wish to add this pizza crust to your repertoire.]–Brigit Binns

-Semolina Pizza Dough Recipe
+Semolina Pizza Dough

-- 1/4 cup warm water [120°F (49°C)]
+- 1/4 cup warm water [110°F (43°C)]

-- 1 teaspoon sugar
+- 1 teaspoon granulated sugar

-- 1 package (2 1/2 teaspoons) active dry yeast
+- 1 package (2 1/4 teaspoons) active dry yeast

-- 1 cup room-temperature water, plus more as needed
+- 1 cup room-temperature water plus more as needed

-- 1 tablespoon olive oil, plus more for the bowl
+- 1 tablespoon mild olive or vegetable oil plus more for the bowl

 - 2 cups plus 2 tablespoons fine semolina flour

-- 1 cup plus 7 tablespoons all-purpose flour, plus more for the work surface
+- 1 cup plus 7 tablespoons all-purpose flour plus more for the work surface

-- 1. In a measuring cup or small bowl, stir together the warm water and the sugar.
+- In a measuring cup or small bowl, stir together the warm water and the sugar.
 Sprinkle with the yeast and let stand until it starts to foam, about 5 minutes.

 - Transfer the dough to a lightly floured work surface and form it into a smooth ball.
 Place the dough in a large oiled bowl, turn the dough to coat with oil, and cover the bowl with plastic wrap.
-Let the dough rise in a warm place until doubled in size and spongy, about 1 1⁄2 hours.
+Let the dough rise in a warm place until doubled in size and spongy, about 1 1/2 hours.

 - Cover both balls of dough with a clean kitchen towel and let rest for 10 minutes before proceeding with your pizza recipe.
-(You can freeze the balls of dough in gallon-size zipper-lock bag, being sure to squeeze as much of the air as possible out of the bag, for up to 2 months.
+(You can freeze the balls of dough in gallon-size resealable plasic bags, being sure to squeeze as much of the air as possible out of the bag, for up to 2 months.
 Thaw the frozen dough for 3 to 4 hours at room temperature.)